Speaking

 Fermentation

-Hands on demonstrations, leading workshops, or just guiding you through an in-depth discovery of process.
+Hands-on demonstrations, leading workshops, or guiding individuals and groups through an in-depth discovery of process.
 I work with seasoned and brand new cooks to make fermentation accessible and fun.

 Food History